adityakumar0308/ai-disaster-chatbot/README.md

 {
   "answer": "Make sure your phone is charged, stay indoors, and listen to local authorities for updates."
 }
-📜 License
-MIT License.
-Use, adapt, and build on it freely!

 🙌 Acknowledgements
 Hugging Face